lepicodon/homeboard/README.md

-# 🏠 HomeTodo - Family Chores & Task Dashboard
+# 🏠 HomeBoard - Family Chores & Task Dashboard

-HomeTodo is a lightweight, responsive, and modern dashboard application built to organize household chores, share sticky note memos, and manage family shopping lists.
+HomeBoard is a lightweight, responsive, and modern dashboard application built to organize household chores, share sticky note memos, and manage family shopping lists.
 It runs seamlessly on desktop, tablet, and mobile devices with full light/dark theme support.

 ---